LOADING ...

 for me by moonlight

-Were deaf that they did not hear
+Were they deaf they did not hear

-For he rode on the gypsy
+For he rode on the highway

 She breathed one breath

-Then her finger moved in the
+her finger moved in the moonlight

-Her shattered the moonlight
+Her musket the moonlight

 And it her breast in the moonlight

-And him with her death
+And warned him her death

-He did not who stood
+He did not know who

-Out her black hair a flowing down
+Out with her black a flowing down

-with her own red blood
+Drenched her own red blood

 And his face grew gray to